-The ultimate goal of the action potential is to spread along the membrane inducing changes in voltage-gated proteins, thus allowing ions to follow their gradients and generate electrical current.
+The ultimate goal of the action potential is to spread along the membrane inducing changes in voltage-gated proteins.
+This process allows ions to follow their gradients and generate electrical current.
 In order to understand this spreading phenomenon (commonly referred to as propagation), it is important to understand three concepts: membrane conductance, capacitance, and resistance.

 In cell membranes, conductance is the unit of measurement used to describe the movement of ions across the cell membrane through channel proteins.
 The movement is often described as permeability.
 Different kinds of ions vary in their permeabilities, mainly due to the number of channel proteins available to a given ion and the driving force for the ion.
 Capacitance is the unit of measurement used to describe how much charge is separated (positives from negatives) and stored on both the intracellular and extracellular membrane surfaces.
 A key word is separate.
-Charges are difficult to separate because placing “like” charges together takes force or energy since they repel each other.
-The force or energy (voltage) is generated by electrochemical gradients that establish the resting membrane potential.
-The resting membrane potential is measured in volts and represents the potential energy available to return the separated charges to each other if conductance (open channels) is allowed.
+Charges are difficult to separate because placing “like” charges together takes force or energy to break their bond, since they repel each other.
+The force or energy (voltage) that is generated by electrochemical gradients establishes the resting membrane potential.
+The resting membrane potential is measured in volts and represents the potential energy available to return the separated charges to each other if conductance (open channels) allows.
 Mathematically, capacitance represents the ratio of charge on the surface of the membrane per volt in the membrane potential.
 It is expressed as:

 Equation 1: C = Q/V

 Q represents the amount of charge separated, and V represents the voltage difference between the membrane surfaces.
 In cells' membranes at rest, the extracellular surface has a positive charge (+Q) and the intracellular surface has a negative charge (-Q).
-One way to look at this is that if the resting membrane potential is negative 70 mV then there is 70 mV of potential energy available for use to help move positive charge back into the cell and join negative charge on the inside of the cell.
+One way to look at this is by observing the resting membrane potential, if it is negative 70 mV then there is 70 mV of potential energy available for use.
+This energy will help move positive charge back into the cell and join negative charge on the inside of the cell.
 Capacitance exists in cells because the cell membrane is able to act as a capacitor.
-A capacitor is essentially an electrically charged sandwich with each piece of bread storing charge at its surface and the center (distance between the two pieces of bread) acting as an insulator (ie., no polarity, no attraction to charge).
-In the case of cell membranes, the capacitor sandwich is the result of the phospholipids' tail (center) and the separated cations and anions associated with the phosphate heads (pieces of bread).
+A capacitor is essentially an electrically charged sandwich with each piece of bread storing charge at its surface and in it;s center (distance between the two pieces of bread) which will act as an insulator (ie., no polarity, no attraction to charge).
+In the case of cell membranes, the capacitor sandwich is the result of the phospholipids' tail (center), the separated cations and anions associated with the phosphate heads (pieces of bread).
 It is important to understand that the distance between the two phospholipid bilayers in all cell membranes is essentially the same distance because the center of the membrane is a highly conserved ratio of hydrocarbons and proteins.

 Equation 2: C = Є x (A/d)